San Sebastian Airport to City: Practical Travel Guide

 The easiest transfer is not always the one that simply gets you out of the airport.
 It is the option that gets you close enough to your hotel without an awkward final walk with bags.

 For most travelers, the airport bus is the best answer.
-Aena lists Lurraldebus connections between San Sebastian Airport and San Sebastian, making this the strongest value-for-ease option for a normal first visit.
+Aena lists Lurraldebus routes between San Sebastian Airport and San Sebastian, as well as other towns in Gipuzkoa, making the bus the strongest value-for-ease option for a normal first visit.

 If you have not chosen a base yet, read where to stay in San Sebastian before assuming the bus solves the whole arrival.